-FREQUENCY RANGE APPLICATIONS Low-frequency 125 - 148 KHz up to 80mm Pet and ranch animal identification; car keylocks; factory data collection High-frequency 13.56 MHz up to 1 metre Library book identification; smart cards; NFC; transit tickets Ultra-high frequency (UHF) 433 MHz up to 100 metres (with active tags) Container identification with active tags Ultra-high frequency (UHF) 860 - 930 MHz up to 15 metres Supply chain tracking: item identification; apparel; healthcare; Microwave: 2.45 - 5.8 GHz up to 2 metres Highway toll collection; vehicle fleet identification
+FREQUENCY RANGE APPLICATIONS Low-frequency 125 - 148 KHz up to 80mm Pet and ranch animal identification; car keylocks; factory data collection High-frequency 13.56 MHz up to 1 metre Library book identification; smart cards; NFC; transit tickets Ultra-high frequency (UHF) 433 MHz up to 100 metres (with active tags) Container identification with active tags Ultra-high frequency (UHF) 860 - 930 MHz up to 15 metres Supply chain tracking: item identification; apparel; healthcare; Microwave: 2.45 - 5.8 GHz Up to 2 metres (with passive tags) Up to 100 metres (with active tags) Highway toll collection; vehicle fleet identification

-In the UHF band RFID systems operate in the 860 - 930 MHz range.
+In the UHF band, RFID systems operate in the 860 - 930 MHz range.
 This is a very wide band and it is because the frequency available to any application is controlled by the Radio regulations in the part of the world that the system is operating in.
 For example, in the USA, the frequency and power are controlled by the FCC and are defined as 902-928 MHz at 4W EIRP power (ERP and EIRP are defined below and are different methods of measuring power).
 Traditionally in Europe this has been 865.6 - 867.6 MHz at 2W ERP.
 The performance from these two systems is very different with the European regulations controlled by ETSI only allowing a much smaller band and less power.
 Recently RAIN and others have been working with the European Community to get more bandwidth and power for RFID.
 This has resulted in space in the 915 - 921 MHz band becoming available in 2019.
+(See more information below)